-In this example, a diaphragm expansion vessel [8] is used.
-It then protects the primary circuit and the secondary circuit (heating cycles downstream of MWL 35).
+With this system a diaphragm expansion vessel [8] in the source circle (primary circle) is used and thus the complete system the primary circuit and the secondary circuit (heating cycles downstream of MWL 35) is protects.
 The diaphragm expansion vessel must then be dimensioned accordingly.